 Why keeping your personal injury claim simple (or as simple as possible) is best

 “You’re ignorant.
 But at least you act on it.”
 So comments an eye-rolling Hobbes to Calvin in response to his friend’s rant about knowledge only leading to paralysis by analysis.
 That’s an outcome which, as a “man of action”, Calvin simply cannot afford.
 In other words, it’s a "simple" explanation for why Calvin will be better off not doing his homework.
 Calvin’s logic may be flawed but, with a personal injury claim, the simplest approach is usually the best.
 But can we keep things simple?
 In this article, we’ll consider, firstly, some of the factors that can complicate a personal injury claim.
 Secondly, we’ll look at complexity from the injured claimant’s perspective.
 And finally at “control” issues surrounding complexity: in other words, who has the power to make things simple or not?
 There are lots of ways a personal injury claim can become complicated.
-Allegations of contributory negligence - that you were partly to blame for your injuries.
-Where it appears Continue Reading
+That's not a complete list by any means but it gives you a few examples of areas where complexity can Continue Reading